simpleanalytics/docs/_docs/31_integrations/25_wix.md

 You can embed our script in WIX by adding a **New Tool**.
 On this page we will explain how to use this feature and help you installing the Simple Analytics script on WIX.

+Don't want to read a manual?
+We also created a video sharing how to install Simple Analytics on Wix.
+[Here you go](https://www.youtube.com/watch?v=95EZHMFMfKU)

 > It's only possible for WIX sites with a connected domain a.k.a. paid plan

 Follow these steps to add Simple Analytics to your website: